Get 5% of discount using the code

 Your smartphone will be your ultimate travel companion.
 Download essential travel apps for navigation, translation, and local transportation options like train and bus schedules.
 Other apps that may be useful are translation apps.
 These will definitely help you communicate with the locals if you’re unable to make out the words on your own.

 Having access to the internet on the go can be invaluable, so consider getting a data SIM card or portable Wi-Fi router upon arrival in Japan.
 But the best is an eSIM card with a compatible smartphone.
-We will explain later what an eSIM is.
+We will explain later how eSIM cards work.

 Medications and Health Supplies